holochain/wind-tunnel/scenarios/two_party_countersigning/README.md

 This scenario tests the performance of `countersigning` operations.

+There are two roles, `initiate` and the `participate`.

+The participants commit an entry to advertise that they are willing to participate in sessions.
+They listen for sessions and participate in one at a time.
+Three metrics are recorded:
+- `wt.custom.countersigning_session_accepted`: the number of sessions accepted by the participant
+- `wt.custom.countersigning_session_accepted_success`: the number of sessions successfully completed by the participant
+- `wt.custom.countersigning_session_accepted_duration`: the duration of the session from acceptance to completion

+The initiators get a list of peers who are advertising that they are willing to participate in sessions.
+They then shuffle that list and attempt to initiate with each peer in turn.
+Three metrics are recorded:
+- `wt.custom.countersigning_session_initiated`: the number of sessions initiated by the initiator
+- `wt.custom.countersigning_session_initiated_success`: the number of sessions successfully completed by the initiator
+- `wt.custom.countersigning_session_initiated_duration`: the duration of a successful session from initiation to completion

 **warning** This is a TryCP-based scenario and needs to be run differently to other scenarios.

 ### Waiting for peer discovery